holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 </p>
 The purpose of this document is to provide an introduction on how to use the Holos model (version 4) and the required vs. optional inputs.

-For the purpose of this training, we are going to create a farm that has an annual poultry production system (including both meat and eggs), and a feed crop production system.
+For the purpose of this training, we are going to create a farm that has an annual poultry production system (including both meat and eggs).
+We will also create a field component to 'grow' crops on our farm.
 The farm is located in Manitoba near Portage La Prairie.

 <br>